claudiacorfu/TripAdvisor/README.md

 The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

-1.2 **Test Monitoring and Control in the Testing Project for TripAdvisor’s Account Module**
+<h3>1.2 Test Monitoring and Control in the Testing Project for TripAdvisor’s Account Module</h3>

 **Test monitoring and control** is a critical component in the testing lifecycle that ensures the testing process is on track, aligns with the project objectives, and meets the quality standards.
 Here’s how it is reflected in the provided plan: